lbdl/dev_log/2fA.md

 Seems to now be enabled for Jack and others, ??

-either way we see 2fa errors in CI according to the docs its session related and likely to do with the dev certs which we dont  set to `readonly:true` so we might be recreating them?
+either way we see 2fa errors in CI according to the docs its session related and likely to do with the dev certs which we don't  set to `readonly:true` so we might be recreating them?

 anyway seems the session key mentioned [FASTLANE_SESSION](https://docs.fastlane.tools/getting-started/ios/authentication/) works

 Likely this will need to be reset regularly and we may not be able to automate this

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMTM1OTgxXX0=
+eyJoaXN0b3J5IjpbLTE2MjYyNDQ4MjIsLTkzMTM1OTgxXX0=
 -->